Best Things to Do in Paris in March 2025 – Quick Guide by a Local

 Eiffel Tower from Eiffel Tower Gardens

-While crowds do start creeping up in March (especially if you get an early Easter), this is still often a good month for last-minute getaways to Paris and for exploring the city and its main attractions without the crowds.
+While crowds do start creeping up in Paris in early March (especially if you get an early Easter), this is still often a good month for last-minute getaways to Paris and for exploring the city and its main attractions without the crowds.

 Join France Bucket List Facebook Group